ZhinAbubakr/find_yours/README.md

 ![Privacy Policy](<./screenshots/Screenshot(3).png>) <br><br>

-In Contact Us you can reach out to us and send us your feedback with your email address also in footer you can see social icons where you can visit our social media pages
+In Contact Us you can reach out to us and send us your feedback with your email address also in Footer you can see social icons where you can visit our social media pages

 ![Contact Us](<./screenshots/Screenshot(4).png>) <br><br>